LiveMethod/web-to-sketch-palette/README.md

 Converts your web colors into a sketch palette!

 # TODO:
-* Downloading clears pasteboard input. no good.
+* Palette previews before download